 Geared toward meeting the flexible scheduling needs of college students, the college program provides a variety of opportunities.
-College volunteers must:

-- Provide two letters of reference
+- Provide two letters of reference from non-family members

-- Interview with a Volunteer Services staff member
+- Interview with a Volunteer Services Staff Member

 - Participate in an annual influenza vaccination each fall

 Volunteering is not a pathway to employment.
 Acceptance into the program does not guarantee employment with the hospital, nor will it enable you to get a job in any department in which you have volunteered.
 Those seeking such services should contact their respective academic or employment placement services for further referrals on internship/employment training sites.
-We view volunteering as a long-term commitment and seek committed individuals who will be DeKalb Medical Team Members for years to come.
+Those seeking Shadowing or Observation experience should contact Emory Decatur Hospital’s Human Resources Department at 404.501.5020